 The current quarterly figure includes a lot of non-cash, not-necessarily-recurring gains from the derivative contracts, but it is, on the other hand, based on very depressed earnings at many of the operating companies.
 In addition, by the end of the third quarter Berkshire Hathaway’s gain on its Goldman Sachs warrants was in excess of $3.1 billion ($2,000 per A share), a sum that will have no impact on reported earnings but does represent value that was not present one year ago.

-If the quarterly figure for reported earnings does come in around $4.0 billion (compared to $1.0 billion for the third quarter of 2008) it should provide Mr. Market with an incentive to mark up his price.
+If the figure for reported earnings for Berkshire Hathaway 3rd Quarter 2009 does come in around $4.0 billion (compared to $1.0 billion for the third quarter of 2008), it should provide Mr. Market with an incentive to mark up his price.
 In March of 2000, when Buffett offered to purchase Berkshire Hathaway for $45,000 per A share, the PE would have been 20.6 if calculated on the same basis, with look-through earnings included.
-If we ignore investment gains in both years, Berkshire Hathaway’s PE would be 15 now and was 23.4 then.
+If we ignore investment gains in both years, Berkshire Hathaway 3rd quarter 2009 PE would be 15, and was 23.4 then.

 The following is Buffett’s view of look-through earnings from the “Owner’s Manual” in the Berkshire Hathaway’s annual report (emphasis added):